lanwen/lanwen.github.io/content/posts/2019-04-10_aws-cdk-edge-lambda.md

     };

     // CloudFrontWebDistribution will simplify a lot,
-    // but it doesn't support  lambdaFunctionAssociations in any way :( const distribution = new cfr.CfnDistribution(this, 'WebSiteDistribution', {
+    // but it doesn't support  lambdaFunctionAssociations in any way right now :( const distribution = new cfr.CfnDistribution(this, 'WebSiteDistribution', {
       distributionConfig: {
-        aliases: ['site.example.com', '*.site.example.com'],
+        aliases: ['site.' + DOMAIN_NAME, '*.site.' + DOMAIN_NAME],
         defaultCacheBehavior: {
           allowedMethods: ['GET', 'HEAD'],
           cachedMethods: ['GET', 'HEAD'],